stashed/percona-xtradb/docs/clustered.md

 Now, we have to deploy the restored database similarly as we have deployed the original `sample-xtradb-cluster` database.
 However, this time there will be the following differences:

 - We have to use the same secret that was used in the original database.
 We are going to specify it using `.spec.databaseSecret` field.
-- We have to specify `.spec.init` section to tell KubeDB that we are going to use Stash to initialize this database from backup.
-KubeDB will keep the database phase to **`Initializing`** until Stash finishes its initialization.
+- We have to specify `.spec.init.waitForInitialRestore` field to tell KubeDB to wait for first restore to complete before marking this database as ready to use.

 Below is the YAML for `PerconaXtraDB` CRD we are going deploy to initialize from backup,